cobbr/cobbr.io/_posts/2017-02-19-ObfuscatedEmpire.md

 * Everyone who has worked on the [Empire](https://github.com/EmpireProject/Empire) project.
 * The Microsoft PowerShell team for the awesome PowerShell logging capabilities, as well as making PowerShell cross-platform.
 ObfuscatedEmpire wouldn't work without it.

 ## Additional Resources
 More on PowerShell logging:
 * [https://blogs.msdn.microsoft.com/powershell/2015/06/09/powershell-the-blue-team/](https://blogs.msdn.microsoft.com/powershell/2015/06/09/powershell-the-blue-team/)
 * [https://www.fireeye.com/blog/threat-research/2016/02/greater_visibilityt.html](https://www.fireeye.com/blog/threat-research/2016/02/greater_visibilityt.html)
 * [https://www.fireeye.com/content/dam/fireeye-www/global/en/solutions/pdfs/wp-lazanciyan-investigating-powershell-attacks.pdf](https://www.fireeye.com/content/dam/fireeye-www/global/en/solutions/pdfs/wp-lazanciyan-investigating-powershell-attacks.pdf)

-### Obligatory "don't do anything evil with this" warning

-Don't do anything evil with this.
-Only use ObfuscatedEmpire on systems/networks you have permission to.
-Illegal use is not permitted.